xiaoye-x/dragino_fwd_src/README.md

 1. Git Clone from: git clone https://github.com/dragino/dragino_fwd_src.git
 2. Enter into dragino_fwd_src/src, type command: ./hp0z-make-deb.sh  c
-   the option 'c' mean you will compile for HP0C
+   the option 'c' mean you will compile for HP0C the option 'd' mean you will compile for HP0D
 3. Wait until you get the *.deb package
 4. Run 'dpkg -i' for install